Whispergate/Erebus/documentation-wrapper/erebus_wrapper/plugins.md

 **Requirements:**
 - `openpyxl` (required for Excel manipulation on Linux)
+- `ms-ovba-compression` (optional, improves VBA project compilation; built-in fallback available)
-- `pywin32` + Microsoft Excel (required for COM-based injection on Windows)
+- `pywin32` + Microsoft Excel (optional, for Windows-side COM re-injection)

 **Build Step:**
+- The builder compiles the XLSM/XLSX directly on Linux using the template and the VBA project compiler
-- The Linux builder produces the `.bas` VBA source file and a `build_maldoc.bat` / `build_maldoc.sh` runbook
+- A `.bas` file and `build_maldoc.bat` are included for optional Windows-side COM re-injection via `erebus_helper`
-- The operator runs `erebus_helper.py xlsm --bas-file payload.bas --output Invoice.xlsm` on a Windows host to complete injection

 **Example Usage:**
 ```python